cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 - __Critical inspection/critique__: Domain and non-domain experts review visualization by giving feedback.

 #####Case studies

+Shneiderman and Plaisant (2006) describe a method for carrying out case studies called Multidimensional In-Depth Long-Term Case Studies (MILCs).
+The method was originally developed for evaluating creative tools.

+__multidimensional__: using observations, interviews, surveys, automated loggin, etc. to assess user performance and system utility.
+__in-depth__: intense engagement of the researchers with expert users
+__long-term__: longitudinal studies, beginning with trainning and ending with usage proficient enough to change strategies for users

 Perer and Shneiderman (2009) explore long term case studies, inspired by Multidimensional In-Depth Long-Term Case Studies (MILCs) (Shneiderman and Plaisant 2006).
 Perer and Shneiderman (2009) give a long-term case study template with five parts: